-In the future, he wants to become a professional Khmer Traditional Musician so he studies and practices very hard with the music.
-Finally, we’d like to appeal to all philanthropists to join us to make other poor youths' dreams come true as well as to maintain Khmer Traditional Music.
+In the future, he wants to become a professional Khmer traditional musician so he studies and practices very hard with the music.
+Finally, we would like to appeal to all philanthropists to join us to make other poor youths' dreams come true as well as to maintain Khmer traditional music.
 Thank you for your generous kindness of yours through SCC.

 Chin plays traditional music during Pchum Ben Day